 In a thunderstorm don’t seek shelter directly under a solitary tree or rock, rather spread out and sit down, keeping yourself as low as possible.

-Carry a map of the area and know where you are on the map.
+Carry a compass and map of the area and know where you are on the map.
 This saves valuable time in a real emergency.

 In case of a fire, seek refuge in a river, forest, or rocky area, or light the grass at 90° to the wind and move into the burned area.
 Fire burns very fast up a slope.
 On a flat area run through the fire at 90° to the flames, covering yourself with a jacket, hold your breath or breathe through your clothing.